-But this gives $m$ processes in addition to $p$, for a total of $m+1$ processes.
+But this gives $m$ distinct processes in addition to $p$, for a total of $m+1$ processes.
 It follows that: \begin{theorem} An $m\times m$ Moir-Anderson grid solves renaming for up to $m$ processes. \end{theorem}

 The time complexity of the algorithm is $O(m)$: Each process spends at most 4 operations on each splitter, and no process goes through more than $2m$ splitters.
 In general, any splitter network will take at least $n$ steps to stop $n$ processes, because the adversary can run them all together in a horde that drops only one process at each splitter.